christ-offer/gpt-functions-gui/README.md

 Chatbot built with TKinter GUI and a bunch of functions.

-* Somewhat basic GUI - Not threaded, so it freezes when the bot is thinking.
-* History is in practice in memory (though you can save files with functions so, summarize and save)
+* History is in practice in memory. (save to file with /save)
-* I have begun an attempt at adding a tab for Pinecone indexe, where you can search and view results. (very early days)
-* File manager - can load file content into  chat history, to "talk to files" - supports most text based files.
+* File manager - View saved files, load text files into the chat.

 ### Limitations

-* Very much single threaded so the GUI freezes when the bot is thinking.
+* Pretty basic GUI - Not threaded, so it freezes when the bot is thinking.
 * Can not copy from the chat window.
 (Workaround, ask it to write to file)
 * I don't know python.
 * Probably many more.